 - What do they perceive as their advantages over the competition?

-The competitive landscape is more present than ever and crowded with similar concepts battling for consumer attention.
+The competitive landscape is more present than ever and crowded, with similar concepts vying for consumer attention.
 This is the chance to ask the leadership team about competitors and compare their strengths and weaknesses in the market.

-Every franchise business will offer introductory support to get your business off the ground, but what ongoing practices do they offer their existing franchisees?
+All franchise businesses will offer introductory support to get your business off the ground.
+But, what ongoing practices do they offer their existing franchisees?
 Many franchisors include established franchisee testimonials in their Meet the Team itinerary, with new candidates looking for validation that the franchise model is successful.
 This is a great time to ask existing franchisees and the leadership team about ongoing corporate support, whether it’s marketing tools or training resources.

 - What are the franchise’s plans for growth and long-term strategic goals?

 It’s crucial to find out the brand’s potential growth plans for the coming years to make sure you align with the mission.
-This may include expanding into new regions for smaller and mid-sized concepts, while it could mean saturating the market for larger national brands.
-Find out where the franchisor sees its system in five years and what measures it plans to enact to get there.
+For example, this may include expanding into new regions for smaller and mid-sized concepts.
+Even though it could mean saturating the market for larger national brands.
+Find out where the franchisor sees its system in five years, and what measures it plans to enact to get there.
 How will the company support your growth goals?